D-McAdams/CedarlandBlog/blog/src/usage/compression/content.md

 Compression rates are expected to worsen with smaller data and the subsequent experiments confirmed that.
 A single ABAC policy compressed by merely  **17%**.
 A single RBAC policy fared better at **44%**, likely assisted (as seen in the example above) by repetitive tokens such as `ExampleApp::Action::`

 Between 1-100 policies was an inflection point.
-I iterated across that range to find the trend lines.
+I iterated across that range to find the trends.
 Here's the results.

 ![Graph of compression rates for one to one-hundred policies](compression-ratios.png)